Hooked Fisherman

 Best Fish Finders Under $300 (2025): Real Value Picks Tested

-Quick verdict: The Garmin Striker 4 is the best fish finder under $300 for most anglers — reliable CHIRP sonar, built-in GPS for marking waypoints, and an interface that doesn't require a manual to operate.
+The Garmin Striker 4 is the best fish finder under $300 for most anglers — reliable CHIRP sonar, built-in GPS for marking waypoints, and an interface that doesn't require a manual to operate.

 Fish finders have gotten dramatically better in the $100–$300 price range over the last few years.
 Units that would have cost $600 five years ago now cost under $200 — and they read depth, structure, and fish with accuracy that would impress tournament anglers from the previous decade.
 The question isn't whether a sub-$300 fish finder can work; it's which one delivers the best combination of sonar quality, screen readability, and ease of use for your fishing style.
 We spent a full season testing five units across CT lakes, rivers, and coastal water.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Garmin Striker 4